 Looking south along the ridge towards Peak 1.
 The two prominences in the foreground are where Brad and his dad had previously turned around.

-Peak 1 is an impressive sight from the top of the second prominence.
+Peak 1 (Mummy Mountain) is an impressive sight from the top of the second prominence.
 Our route would closely follow the crest to the summit.

 Brad wasn’t sure what type of terrain we would encounter so he brought along some climbing gear just in case.
 We never did end up using it but I’m sure he was grateful for the workout he received from carrying the extra weight 😉